The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

 \subsection{Special Killing tensors}

 There are two ways in which integrable Killing tensors are related to geodesically equivalent metrics.
-The first is via special conformal Killing tensors. \begin{definition} A \dfn{special conformal Killing tensor} on a Riemannian manifold is a symmetric tensor $L_{\alpha\beta}$ satisfying the \dfn{Sinjukov equation}
+The f\/irst is via special conformal Killing tensors. \begin{Definition} A {\it special conformal Killing tensor} on a Riemannian manifold is a symmetric tensor $L_{\alpha\beta}$ satisfying the {\it Sinjukov equation}

-as can be seen from contracting $\alpha$ and $\beta$. \end{definition} Special conformal Killing tensors parametrise geodesically equivalent metrics in the following way \cite{Sinjukov}. \begin{theorem} A metric $\tilde g$ is geodesically equivalent to $g$ if and only if the tensor
+as can be seen from contracting $\alpha$ and $\beta$. \end{Definition} Special conformal Killing tensors parametrise geodesically equivalent metrics in the following way \cite{Sinjukov}. \begin{Theorem} A metric $\tilde g$ is geodesically equivalent to $g$ if and only if the tensor